 D] Enthalpy: The energy content of a system held at constant temperature and pressure.

 Enthalpy cannot be measured, but enthalpy change can be as it is accompanied by a temperature change from which the energy released or absorbed can be calculated.

 When a system reacts at constant temperature and pressure.
 Gives or takes in heat energy, enthalpy change occurs.

 When petrol is burned enthalpy change is what really matters.

 ENTHALPY LEVEL DIAGRAMS:

-For Exothermic reaction ΔH is negative, it means the system loses energy to the surroundings.
+For Exothermic reaction, ΔH is negative, which means the system loses energy to the surroundings.
 The products formed will have less energy than the reactants.

 For endothermic reaction ΔH is positive, it means that the system gains energy from the surroundings and products are formed.
 The products formed will have more energy than the reactants.